Crock Pot Chicken Wings

 - A half hour before serving, preheat the oven to 425.

-- Prepare a nonstick foil lined baking sheet.
+- Prepare a nonstick foil or parchment lined baking sheet.
 Add chicken wings to the baking sheet and bake for 30 minutes or until golden brown.

 - Optional: before serving, toss with 2 tablespoons of additional buffalo sauce.